I read somewhere that part of the privilege of being human is getting a moment when we can say goodbye.

 But here we are together, keeping our friendship fresh and bright, right to the last day.
 On one phone call, when we say goodbye, it will be goodbye for good.

+P.S.
 And that was that.
-We laughed on our phone calls and mentally embraced.
-Seldom mentioned the inevitable.
-Just kept repeating the mantra of gratitude for having had each other in our lives.
+We laughed on our phone calls and shared heartfelt imaginary embraces.
+The inevitable was seldom mentioned No need for discussion on that.
+The purpose of our calls was to relive good days and repeat the mantra of gratitude for having had each other in our lives.